screw1logic/Website/README.md

 I ADDED CAT IN FUN

 ## 24/11/24
-I removed "Fun" and made the website look cool
+Made the website look cool